rafi021/quiz-score/README.md

 Now you can login with admin credentials to manage quiz and questions and student credentials to attend quiz and get results.

+9. (Optional) Now you can login with admin credentials and add quiz first and then add questions to that quiz --see project images folder for steps

+10. (Optional) Now you can login with student credentials and attend quiz

 If you found any problem, please feel free to reach me.